angular/angular/aio/content/start/index.md

 An Angular application comprises a tree of components, in which each Angular component has a specific purpose and responsibility.

-Currently, the example app has three components:
+Currently, the example application has three components:

 <div class="lightbox">
   <img src="generated/images/guide/start/app-components.png" alt="Online store with three components">